What’s New in 2026

 - They have employed an average of 1,000 or more employees in New York in the past 3 years, or

-- They have employed an average of 1,000 or more employees in New York in the past year, and have employed an average of 1,000 or more employees outside of New York in the past 3 years.
+- They have employed an average of 1,000 or more employees in New York in the past year and an average of 1,000 or more employees outside New York in the past 3 years.

-Employers who meet this criteria must also show proof of financial stability to meet payroll responsibilities.
+Employers who meet these criteria must also show proof of financial stability to meet payroll responsibilities.

 New York employers must pay commission salespeople in accordance with any commission pay contract.
 They must be paid at least once each month.
-Pay is due no later than the last day of the month after the month the wages were earned.
+Pay is due no later than the last day of the month following the month in which the wages were earned.

 Clerical and other workers in New York must be paid at least twice per month.

-The pay frequency law does not cover the following types of employees:
+The pay frequency law doesn’t cover the following types of employees:

 - Federal, state, and local government employees

-- An executive, administrative, or professional employee who earns over $1,300 a week
+- Executive, administrative, or professional employees who earn over $1,300 a week

 These employees may be paid on any pay frequency cycle agreed between the employer and employee.

-Employers may provide an electronic pay stub instead of paper pay stubs as long as they also offer paper pay stubs or provide a workplace computer and printer where employers can view and print their pay stubs.
+Employers may provide electronic paystubs instead of paper ones, as long as they also offer paper paystubs or provide a workplace computer and printer so employees can view and print them.

 Employers can deduct or garnish an employee’s wages only under limited circumstances.